 - Repair of perineal breakdown

 - Fistula repair – treats abnormal connections between pelvic organs

 - Enterocele repair/prevention – closes off a weakness or hernia at the top of the vagina

 Award-Winning Gynecologic Surgery

-U.S. News & World Report’s definitive “Best Hospitals” annual report has recognized Winthrop-University Hospital as one of the “Best Regional Hospitals” for Gynecology in 2013 and 2014.
+U.S. News & World Report’s definitive “Best Hospitals” annual report has recognized NYU Winthrop Hospital as one of the “Best Regional Hospitals” for Gynecology in 2013 and 2014.

 Prominent Urogynecologist Is Department Head